Vidal Nuño: New York Yankees

 On June 18, 2011, Nuño signed with the New York Yankees organization, and was assigned to the Staten Island Yankees of the New York–Penn League.
 He also pitched for the Charleston RiverDogs of the Single–A South Atlantic League.
 In 2012, Nuño played for the Tampa Yankees of the High–A Florida State League and Trenton Thunder of the Double–A Eastern League.
 Across both levels, Nuño pitched to a 10–6 win–loss record with a 2.54 ERA, the best among all Yankees' minor league pitchers, across 138 1/3 innings pitched.

 The Yankees invited Nuño to spring training in 2013.
 He won the James P. Dawson Award as the best rookie in camp.
 Assigned to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League, he was named the league's pitcher of the week for the week ending April 21, after he won both of his starts, allowing one run in 11 2/3 innings, with two walks and 14 strikeouts.

 With Iván Nova on the disabled list, the Yankees promoted Nuño to the major leagues on April 27, 2013.
 He made his major league debut on April 29, pitching three scoreless innings in relief.
 On May 13, he made his second appearance, his first major league start, in the second game of a doubleheader against the Cleveland Indians.
 Nuño pitched five scoreless innings and got his first career win.
 The next day, the Yankees optioned Nuño to Scranton/Wilkes-Barre to activate Curtis Granderson from the disabled list.

-On May 17, 2013, Nuño was recalled back to the New York Yankees MLB roster, following an injury to Andy Pettitte that forced him to the 15-day disabled list.
+On May 17, 2013, Nuño was recalled to the New York Yankees MLB roster, following an injury to Andy Pettitte that forced him to the 15-day disabled list.
 In a relief outing against the Baltimore Orioles on May 21, he recorded his first major league loss after surrendering a lead-off home run to Nate McLouth in the 10th inning.
 He was again optioned to Scranton/Wilkes-Barre on May 30, 2013.
 Nuño was placed on the disabled list in June and missed the remainder of the 2013 season.

 Nuño competed with Michael Pineda, David Phelps, and Adam Warren for the final spot in the Yankees' starting rotation during spring training in 2014.
 Pineda won the final spot, and Nuño made the Yankees' Opening Day roster as a relief pitcher.
 After pitching in relief in three games, Nuño made his first start of the 2014 season on April 20.
 Nuño started 14 games for the Yankees, going 2–5 while allowing up 15 home runs in 78 innings.